You got an offer at Google. Congratulations! Now it’s time to maximize your offer.

 1.2.1 How negotiable is Google’s sign-on bonus?

-• But if you’re not walking away from anything, it can also be interesting to look at it as a bridge between your start date and your first GSU vesting date.
+- If you’re not walking away from anything, you can also look at it as a bridge between your start date and your first RSU vesting date.

 1.2.2 How does Google’s sign-on bonus work?